-"Backfill Reimbursement" is the reimbursable allowance for an agency's expense of paying salary at the overtime rate to a peace officer employee who replaces another peace officer employee for his/her attendance of selected POST-certified training [reference Regulation 1015(d)].
+"Backfill Reimbursement" is the reimbursable allowance for an agency's expense of paying salary at the overtime rate to a peace officer employee who replaces another peace officer employee for his/her attendance of selected POST-certified training [reference regulation 1015(d)].

-"Blended Learning" is a learning event that combines the use of two or more independent media (e.g., the Web/Internet and the classroom).
-In a blended learning environment, students complete part of the training via the Web as either instructor-led or self-paced training.
+"Blended Learning" is an instructional method a learning event that combines the use of two or more independent online media (e.g., the Web/Internet and the classroom instruction).
+In a blended learning environment, students complete a course that integrates online learning via part of the training via the Web as either instructor-led or self-paced traininginstruction with face to face classroom instruction.
 The remainder of the training is accomplished in the classroom or other venue in the presence of instructors and other students.

 "Certificate Programs" are programs in which the Commission applies specific criteria for awards of certificates as a means of recognizing achievements in education, training, and experience and for the purpose of raising the level of competence of law enforcement officers, dispatchers, and records supervisors.
-Requirements for professional certificates are set forth in Regulation 1011.
+Requirements for professional certificates are set forth in Regulation 1011 and Procedure H-4.